 It’s important to have a game plan and prepare as much as possible to save money while moving.
-HomeAdvisor says the cost of moving locally for a four bedroom house is on average $1,400 and moving out of state costs about $1,000 per room.
+HomeAdvisor says the cost of moving locally for a four bedroom house is between $918 and $2,565 or $1,718 on average.
+The cost of moving out of state ranges from about $2,600 to $6,900, depending on the distance and weight of your items.

 How can you ensure you have enough money to move and enjoy your new home?
 Keep reading to learn our tips and tricks for being a financially savvy mover.

 Having a budget for day-to-day life is important, but did you know it’s also a good idea to make one for moving?
+Use a template or make your own budget based on your needs.
 Think of expenses like:

 - Additional moving fees